 We absolutely love it here!
-Our mission is to showcase every bit of the Fort Wayne area through videos so you can make an informed decision before your next move.
+Our mission is to showcase every bit of the area through videos so you can make an informed decision before moving to Fort Wayne.
 Fort Wayne is one of the Top 5 most affordable places to live in the nation and we have a growing, diverse population of people who love to call this place their home.

 Pros and Cons of Living in Fort Wayne, Indiana

 Fort Wayne is blowing up.
 I’ve lived here my whole life, and it’s been fun to watch the expansion take place in the last few years.
 You can see the effect from downtown all the way out to the suburbs.
 There’s a ton of growth, expansion, development, and new construction going on.
 There’s a really great energy in our city, but there are definitely some pros and cons to living in Fort Wayne.

 Let’s Start with the CONS of Living in Fort Wayne